5 Ways To Know When To Walk Away From A Sexless Marriage

 Another benefit of sex therapy is the ability to work at a deep, underlying level.
 Individual therapy lets people talk about their thoughts and feelings in a safe and private setting.

-This can be especially helpful for anxious perfectionists who may be struggling to understand why they feel so driven to be perfect and why they experience so much stress and anxiety.
+This can be especially helpful for anxious perfectionists who may be struggling to understand why they feel so driven to be perfect.
+And why they experience so much stress and anxiety.

 What Happens During Sex Therapy